cncf/tag-contributor-strategy/maintainers-circle/hosting.md

  first.
 If no topics are left, initiate ideas with the sig in slack.
 Next step, ask directly in the #maintainers-circle channel as to what folks would like to discuss/learn.
- 2. Add a short bio for the speakers
+ 2. Add a short bio for the speakers here -> https://github.com/cncf/tag-contributor-strategy/tree/main/maintainers-circle

 Content should not be a sales pitch of any kind.
 It should match with the goals and intent of the group and have at least one 15 minute break out session to so